fidelity/selective/README.md

 ## Citation

-If you use Jurity in a publication, please cite it as:
+If you use Selective in a publication, please cite it as:

 ```bibtex
     @article{DBLP:journals/amai/HaDVH98,